hui6075/mosquitto-cluster/readme.md

 node_name node2<br>
 node_address 192.168.1.2:1883<br>

 Then config the loadbalancer, take above adresses as real server address.
-It is strongly recommend to terminate TLS on the loadbalancer, and use raw TCP inside the cluster.<br>
+It is strongly recommend to terminate TLS on the loadbalancer, and use plain TCP inside the cluster.<br>

 ## Installing